The Bankrate promise

 How to find an unclaimed life insurance policy

 Many people take time to set up life insurance policies to ensure their loved ones are cared for after their passing, in which case a common question might be, “How do I find out if I am a beneficiary on a life insurance policy?”
 If you suspect a relative who passed away may indeed have purchased a policy and named you as the beneficiary, try these steps to conduct an unclaimed or lost life insurance policy search.
 You will need the full legal name of your relative, and it helps to have their date of birth, Social Security number and any former addresses.
 Follow these steps to maximize your chances of finding an unclaimed life insurance policy.

 Search for insurance policy paperwork

-If you’re the executor of the deceased’s estate, check any safe-deposit box and go through any personal files.
+If you’re the executor of the deceased’s estate, check through safe-deposit boxes and personal files that may store the paperwork.
 You could also visit the bank of the deceased to request paper statements if you have power of attorney.
 This will allow you to see who premiums were paid to if you don’t have access to the deceased’s online bank account.

 Search for the insurance company

 If you find evidence of a policy and can identify the insurance company, most of your work is done.
-Beneficiaries who can’t locate the insurance company listed on a policy should contact their state insurance department.
+Beneficiaries who can’t locate the insurance company listed on a policy should contact their state’s insurance department.

-Meanwhile, if you do have the insurance company, follow its steps to file a claim.
+If you know the insurance company, follow its steps to file a claim.
 Provided you give all the information and the insurance company approves your claim, the company will typically provide payment in a timely manner.

 Make sure you’re looking in the correct state

 If the insurance company went out of business, the DOI should have records of what happened to the policies.

 Check with rating services